 It caters for weddings with 60 to 250 guests across various stylish entertaining spaces, making it the perfect venue for your ultra-glamorous Surrey wedding.

 Botleys is only 30 minutes away from London, and from the moment your guests make their way down the winding driveway they’ll be completely blown away by its grandeur.

 We love the range of unique features, including an elegant fountain and sweeping staircase, which make for gorgeous photo backdrops.
-There’s also 11 ensuite bedrooms for your nearest and dearest, plus a luxurious bridal suite!
+There are also 11 ensuite bedrooms for your nearest and dearest, plus a luxurious get-ready suite!

 Home to the 12th Duke and Duchess of Marlborough and birthplace of Sir Winston Churchill, this special venue makes a wonderful setting for weddings.

 You won’t be short of a photo opportunity or two here as there are stunning spaces both inside and outside the venue, including picturesque parkland and the spectacular Great Hall.

 9. Notley Abbey – Buckinghamshire

 Built in the 12th century, Notley Abbey was once the home of Laurence Olivier and Vivien Leigh.
 It’s steeped in history, class and elegance and would make the perfect venue for your sophisticated wedding day!